pyet-org/pyet/README.md

 ## Citing

 If you use pyet for one of your projects, we ask that you cite the DOI provided for each official release through Zenodo.
-Click on the link to get a specific version and DOI, depending on the Pastas version.
+Click on the link to get a specific version and DOI, depending on the Pastas version:

-- *Vremec, M., Collenteur, R., (XXXX).
+*Vremec, M., Collenteur, R., (XXXX).
 PyEt: A Python package for estimating evaporation.
 (Version X.X.X).
-Zenodo. http://doi.org/10.5281/zenodo.5896800
+Zenodo. http://doi.org/10.5281/zenodo.5896800*